bourkeybeans/CV-Guard/README.md

 - Add `--verbose` to return an agent transcript of the reasoning steps.

 ## Flask upload endpoint
-- Start with `python app.py` and POST a PDF + LinkedIn/GitHub fields to `/`.
+- Start with `python app.py` and POST a PDF + LinkedIn/GitHub fields.
-- The endpoint runs the three-agent pipeline and returns JSON (enable the "Verbose agent transcript" checkbox to see the discussion).
+- The form now streams live events from `/stream` so you can watch the agent discussion in real time (check "Verbose agent transcript" for full dialogue).
 - Uploaded files are saved under `uploads/` (ignored by git).